gruntwork-io/docs/docs/pipelines/hello-world/index.md

   --non-interactive
 ```

+The generated code creates a full Terragrunt `infrastructure-live` folder structure that creates a single AWS resource, which is an AWS IAM role that Pipelines will use to deploy resources in your AWS account.
+More specifically, it will create an instance of the Gruntwork [github-actions-iam-role module](https://github.com/gruntwork-io/terraform-aws-security/tree/main/modules/github-actions-iam-role), which creates an IAM role that is assumable by GitHub using OIDC, and which can only be assumed when running a GitHub Actions workflow from the `main` branch.

-Before pushing your changes, you will need to run an `apply` locally to provision the AWS IAM role that Pipelines will use to deploy resources in your account.
+With Pipelines, all `terragrunt` operations will happen in GitHub Actions in response to a Pull Request or `git push`.
+But before that will work, you will first need to run an `apply` locally to provision the IAM role.
 This should be the only time you need to manually run `apply` to provision resources for this account, moving forward Pipelines will handle the lifecycle of all resources for you, based on the code you commit to your repository.
-Terragrunt will prompt you to create the terragrunt state and logs buckets, enter `y` when prompted, then hit enter.

 First, run a `plan` in the newly created `github-oidc-role` directory to see the resources that will be provisioned.
 Replace `<account name>` with the value you used for `AwsAccountName` in the boilerplate command above.